Frimi01/Frimi01-Projects/README.md

 https://github.com/Frimi01/Frimi01-Projects/tree/main/hobbyProjects/Calculator

-# Future Ideas
+# Ideas for the future
 - A simulation "game" to input different maps and output realistic weather and water current simulations.
 Dynamic simulation, with maybe support for 2d and 3d maps, and maybe some interactable abilities like adding weather events or artificial currents. (particle based)
-- Starting a company.
-- Online typing competition game
+- Online typing competition game (maybe one that swaps and makes you practice different layouts?)